 My whole life I’ve been fascinated by transitions: the stages of newness, disorientation, and re-integration they bring us; the deep inner work of re-evaluating our identity; and all the inner, outer, and cultural supports we can lean on through them.

-Right now, I’m smack-dab in the middle of this transition... a very messy and complicated divorce.
+Right now, I’m smack-dab in the middle of this transition... a very messy and complicated separation.
 This is the sacred chrysalis time, the transformational moment, the period of Huge Unknown: getting a divorce and trying to move away from the only home I've ever known, but I’m already forever changed.
 I am asking questions such as: What does being a single mother mean to me at this stage in my life?
 How will my life change?
 Who will I be at the end of this transition?
 And how can I bring the very best of myself to this precious time?
-Divorce is traumatic.
+Separation and divorce are traumatic.
 The good news is trauma that is acknowledged is trauma that can be healed.

 Today I would love to share the practices and perspectives I’m relying on as I navigate this transition.
 Whether you’re going through a relationship change or facing a completely different transition (like a pregnancy, a career shift, or even a personal growth spurt), — I hope these suggestions help you feel more supported, resourced, and clear.

 Right now, in the middle of this transition, I’m being as open and gentle with myself as possible.
 I’m listening to what I need and giving myself permission to do/eat/be and feel those things.
 I’m surrendering to the entire process.
 I truly don’t know who I’m going to be on the other side of this journey.
 So right now I’m exploring the aspects of my spirit I know I want to bring forward … while opening myself and allowing this transition into the unknown to change me.